How to Compare Acrylic vs. Laminated Shower Wall Panels

 It’s nice to know you’re working with a thicker, higher quality panel – which is also simpler to install.

-Advantage #4 of Laminated Wall Panels – Realistic grout joints
+Advantage #4 of Laminated Wall Panels – Realistic grout joints and fashion-forward patterns

 There’s nothing worse than a ‘faux’ (simulated-look) product which looks like a ‘faux’ product (‘er you can tell it’s a fake a mile away).
 And when I look at made-in-a-mold acrylic wall panels IMHO they look fake.
 The fact that the faux tile joint is the same color as the ‘faux’ tiles is a clincher for me.
 In addition, the ‘rolled’ edges of the joints just don’t cut it.